 Cast-iron pans are the most versatile utensil you could have in your kitchen.
 Good for everything from baking to slow-cooking, ovens to campfires, steaks to desserts, there’s almost no dish you can’t make better with this well-seasoned, non-stick skillet.
 So how do you keep it cooking to perfection?
 And with which recipes do you start?
-In her book, Cast-Iron Cooking, Rachael Narins has the answers.
+In Cast-Iron Cooking (Storey Publishing, 2016), Rachael Narins has the answers.
 With tips and tricks for caring for your cast-iron, as well as delicious food ideas for every occasion, this cookbook is a must-have for readers looking to get the most out of this ideal pan.

 Salmon Cakes are a clever way to use leftover salmon from last night’s dinner.
 You can also poach some fresh fish or use canned.
 It’s up to you.
 The Worcestershire sauce adds a bit of umami, the mayo keeps everything moist, and the dill gives it a little perk.

 For salmon cakes:

 • 2 cups flaked cooked salmon